This concerns neither food nor hamburgers. Sorry. Hit the food category of this blog for that sort of stuff.

 Though appropriate for some small-screen content presentations, a hamburger menu obfuscates otherwise obvious links to your most important content, invisibly hiding them behind a click, so we want to delay leaning on it as long as possible.
 Why hide your main site navigation from laptop/desktop viewers?
 Set breakpoints appropriately.

 Many of your website visitors use 1920 pixel wide widescreen monitors.
 Clever Mac users and Windows users both know how to quickly and handily split (mac) or snap (win) apps to use half of that screen real estate.
 Forcing non-mobile visitors to interact with a made-for-mobile hamburger menu at common desktop browser sizes is frustratingly lazy at best.
-My #1 maxim of UX: Don’t frustrate people.
+The #1 maxim of UX: Don’t frustrate people.

 Make the hamburger a helper, not a hindrance.